Roman Curia: Dicastery for the Service of Charity

 The Dicastery for the Service of Charity, also called the Apostolic Alms Office, is a special expression of mercy and, starting from the option for the poor, the vulnerable and the excluded, it exercises in any part of the world the work of assistance and help towards them in the name of the Roman Pontiff, who in cases of particular indigence or other need, personally arranges the aid to be allocated.

 The dicastery, under the guidance of the prefect, the almoner of His Holiness, in contact with other competent dicasteries, makes concrete, through its activity, the solicitude and closeness of the Roman Pontiff, as pastor of the Universal Church, towards those who live in situations of indigence, marginalization or poverty, as well as on the occasion of serious calamities.

 Formerly the Office of Papal Charities, the change gives the office "a more significant role in the Curia".
-The current prefect is the almoner of His Holiness, Konrad Cardinal Krajewski.
+The current prefect is the almoner of His Holiness, Luis Marín de San Martín, OSA.